International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 I would say country-wise it depends where the COVID-19 wave has started.
 We have seen the first impact in Asia, particularly in China, then it moved to Europe, then to the U.S. and Latin America.
 So that's probably what you can see in the first quarter.

 In terms of the pipeline, our pipeline remains strong also into the second quarter.
 But having said all of that, it is really different from customer to customer.
 I can say, also for us, our creative labs are basically almost all open.
 They are working on new launches.
-They are working on, lets say, better, lets say, improvements of some of the products.
+They are working on, let's say, better, let's say, improvements of some of the products.
 So all in all, I would say a very strong picture, certainly impact on Fine Fragrance because – and you heard this from our customer base as well, which is not positive, but all the essential products are really going actually very, very strong.
 Rustom you might comment on that.

 Rustom Jilla